microsoft/r-server-campaign-optimization/CIG_Workflow.md

 ### Local Computer Instructions

 While you can follow along on the VM, you may also execute the code on your own computer if you wish.
-To do so, you will first need to open the Windows Firewall on the VM to allow a connection to the SQL Server.
+To do so, you will first need to open the firewall from the VM as instructed above.

-#### Configure the VM Firewall

-Connect to the VM and execute the following command in a PowerShell window:

-    netsh advfirewall firewall add rule name="SQLServer" dir=in action=allow protocol=tcp localport=1433

-Note this allows anyone with the VM name/IP address to connect to your SQL Server.
-You should also change the  password as indicated above if you open the firewall.

-#### Configure Local Computer

 If you use your own computer you will also need to have a copy of [R Client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows) installed and configured for your IDE.